NCommander/dnscatcher/doc/technical_overview.md

 Split-horizon is not considered a good practice by the DNS community, but it's extremely common in practice.
 Given Catcher needs to determine if it's seeing a split horizon domain, this information has to be sent from the server to the client
   * **Potential Mitigation:**
     * Determination of split horizon domain names can result it negative caching, or caching with a short TTL to prevent leak of data information.
 An exception however can be granted in the case of studying name collision issues where long-lived data is extremely valuable for top level domains (while only revealing minimal amounts of information)
-    * **NOTE:** As there is no "sure fire" way to determine if split horizon is indeed in affect, some information will still be collected as a result of "invalid" determinations by the DNSCatcher server.
+    * **NOTE:** As there is no "sure fire" way to determine if split horizon is indeed in effect, some information will still be collected as a result of "invalid" determinations by the DNSCatcher server.

 ### Collection of vulerable DNS server information